SarahSchoonmaker/mean-reversion-trading/README.md

 # Trading Algorithms

-This repository contains the customized trading algorithms that I have created using the Quantopian IDE:
+This repository contains the customized trading algorithms that I have created using the Quantopian IDE.
+Quantopian closed in 2020:

-Go to [Quantopian](https://www.quantopian.com/algorithms) and copy/paste any of the algorithms to test!

 Enjoy! ^_^